Learn about many of the available medications in our database.

-Birth control: If you or your partner is of childbearing age, talk to your doctor about appropriate birth control while using this medication.
+Birth control: If you or your partner could become pregnant, talk to your doctor about appropriate birth control while using this medication.
 Birth control pills may become less effective when taken during treatment with osimertinib.
 Men who are taking this medication should not father a child while taking this medication and for at least 4 months after completing treatment with osimertinib.

 Liver function: Osimertinib is broken down by the liver.
-Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 Pregnancy: Osimertinib may harm an unborn child if the mother takes it during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 Women who may become pregnant must use an effective birth control method while taking this medication and for at least 2 months after taking the last dose of medication.
 If you become pregnant while taking this medication, contact your doctor immediately.